Jack Balkin: Information fiduciaries, robotics, and artificial intelligence

 Balkin coined the term "information fiduciary" to describe the legal and ethical obligations of digital businesses and social media companies.
 He argues that people must trust and depend on certain digital businesses and social media companies, and are especially vulnerable to them.
 Therefore, the digital age has produced a new kind of fiduciary obligation analogous to those the law imposes on money managers and on professionals like doctors, lawyers, and accountants.

 Balkin argues that digital information fiduciaries must act in a trustworthy fashion toward their end-users.
 They must respect end-user privacy and may not manipulate end-users.
 Those who develop and employ robots, artificial intelligence agents, and algorithms may also be information fiduciaries toward their customers and end-users.
-In addition, firms may not engage in "algorithmic nuisance": using people's digital identities to discriminate and manipulate them and shifting the costs of algorithmic decisionmaking onto the general public.
+In addition, firms may not engage in "algorithmic nuisance": using people's digital identities to discriminate and manipulate them and shifting the costs of algorithmic decision making onto the general public.

 Balkin argues that the obligations of information fiduciaries and the duty not to be algorithmic nuisances are part of new laws of robotics.
 Unlike Asimov's famous three laws of robotics, these laws are directed not to robots but to the people and organizations who design, own, and operate them.
 Balkin argues that robotic and artificial intelligence technologies mediate relationships of power between different groups of people; therefore law must focus on regulating the people, firms, and social groups who use robots and artificial intelligence as much as on the technologies themselves.